grafana/k6-docs/src/data/markdown/docs/01 guides/04 Test Types/00 Introduction.md

 excerpt: 'Guide to test types'
 ---

-There are many types of tests that can be performed with k6.
-Each type serves a different purpose.
+It is possible to perform many types of tests using k6, each type serving a different purpose.

 ![Types of performance tests](./images/test-types.png)